|2||Fikreab Admasu||WH-107||777-4246||admasuf||MW:9:40-11:10, F:9:40-11:10||FA-212, CW-331|

 (*): Each email address in this table is of the form firstname.lastname@example.org but that should happen automatically if you just click on the link.

-If a section has its own detailed syllabus webpage, a link to that page will be provided under the Section column of the table above.
-For example, try clicking on the section number 4 to find Prof. Feingold's webpage.
+If a section has its own detailed syllabus webpage, a link to that page will be provided under the Instructor column of the table above.

 Below is a partial syllabus with information for all sections that you should know.
 Your instructor may have a more detailed syllabus about how your section will be run.

 ``Linear Algebra and Its Applications, 5th Edition” by David C. Lay, Steven R. Lay, Judi J. McDonald, Pearson Publishers, e-book with MyLab Math.
 Here is a link to the Pearson webpage for this textbook, including information about MyLab Math homework system: Lay-Lay-McDonald webpage.
 Here is a link to the specific page for the product which students should buy from Pearson: Required eTextbook and MyLab homework system.

 The entire book will be covered if time permits.

 Only the Final Exam will be common to all sections, but we expect each section will administer other exams on the same day, three times during the semester, as follows: